 3. “Use what's already in your kitchen."

-but we also employ some of the passed-down, homemade recipes from time to time.
+Nothing beats the convenience of store-bought plant-based cleaners, but we also employ some of the passed-down, homemade recipes from time to time.
 In addition to our favorite all-purpose cleaner and tub & tile spray, ingredients like baking soda, vinegar, and lemons are staples for safe and effective cleaning.

 Lemons are great for removing stains from wood cutting boards and descaling your faucets, while an open box of baking soda absorbs unpleasant fridge odors.
 Run a cup of vinegar through your dishwasher or washing machine to zap mineral deposits, or combine it with a cup of baking soda to unclog your drains.

 4. “Make your home smell fresh with flowers.”